kxiao1/kubernetes/notes.md

 This saves us from remembering Kubernetes (i.e. k8s) commands when configuring real-world deployments.
 For now, I prefer writing commands to pasting k9s screenshots.

-When the container's ports are exposed (e.g. ``containerPort: 80``), Kubernetes ensure that pods can talk to one another within a cluster (this is also true across nodes but we cannot see this effect using the single node on Minikube).
-The [tutorial](https://kubernetes.io/docs/tutorials/services/connect-applications-service/) provides this example:
+When the container's ports are exposed (e.g. ``containerPort: 80``), Kubernetes ensures that pods can talk to one another _within_ a cluster (this is also true across nodes but we cannot see this effect using the single node on Minikube).
+Each pod posseses However, that they are located by __Virtual IP__ addresses The [tutorial](https://kubernetes.io/docs/tutorials/services/connect-applications-service/)'s example should clarify:

 ```console
 $ tail .networking/run-my-nginx.yaml